Mary Meilak

-Mary Meilak (9 August 1905 – 1 January 1975) was a Maltese poet.

-Meilak holds a unique place in the history of Maltese literature in that she is the first recorded female Maltese poet as well as the first Maltese woman to publish a book of collected poetry.
+Mary Meilak (9 August 1905 – 1 January 1975) was a Maltese poet. she holds a unique place in the history of Maltese literature in that she is the first recorded female Maltese poet as well as the first Maltese woman to publish a book of collected poetry.
 She was a contemporary of Gan Anton Vassallo, Dwardu Cachia, Dun Karm, Anastasio Cuschieri, Ninu Cremona, Guze Delia, Gorg Zammit, Gorg Pisani, and Anton Buttigieg.

-Life
+Biography

 Born in Victoria, Gozo, on 9 August 1905, to Ġorġ and Mananni, she received her education at the Central School in Gozo.

 Meilak worked in government offices for seventeen years, until becoming a teacher in 1942.
 She derived great satisfaction from teaching and held her position up until her retirement twenty years later.